 We use non-committed lines of credit to partially finance our working capital needs.

 We use non-committed lines of credit to partially finance our working capital needs.
+In response to the COVID-19 pandemic and related disruption in regional and global economic activity, as of March 31, 2020, we had drawn $101 million of short-term indebtedness from these lines of credit, and we expect to continue to draw on our available lines as needed and until the COVID-19 pandemic is brought under control.
 Given the nature of these lines of credit, they could be withdrawn and no longer be available to us, or their terms, including the interest rate, could change to make the terms no longer acceptable to us.
 The availability of these lines of credit depends on the level of liquidity in financial markets, which can vary based on events outside of our control, including financial or credit crises.
 Any inability to draw upon our non-committed lines of credit could have an adverse effect on our working capital, financial condition and results of operations.

 Covenants and events of default in the agreements governing our outstanding indebtedness could limit our ability to undertake certain types of transactions and adversely affect our liquidity.

-As of December 31, 2018, we had $589.8 million in total outstanding indebtedness, consisting of $630.3 million in long-term debt, $0.4 million in short-term debt and $(40.9) million related to the fair market value of our outstanding derivative instruments.
+As of December 31, 2019, we had $595.8 million in total outstanding indebtedness, consisting of $626.8 million in long-term debt, $13.3 million in short-term debt and $(44.3) million related to the fair market value net of our outstanding derivative instruments.
 The agreements governing our outstanding indebtedness contain covenants and events of default that may limit our financial flexibility and ability to undertake certain types of transactions.
 For instance, we are subject to negative covenants that restrict some of our activities, including restrictions on:

 If we fail to satisfy the covenants set forth in these agreements or another event of default occurs under the agreements, our outstanding indebtedness under the agreements could become immediately due and payable.
+In addition, we are required to meet certain financial ratios under our line of credit and revolving credit facilities.
+While we expect to be in compliance with such ratios in the first quarter of 2020, we likely will be unable to meet such ratios in subsequent quarters if current conditions persist or worsen and will need to seek an amendment to our facilities or waivers from our lenders.
+If we are unable to obtain waivers for such non-compliance, we will be in default under our line of credit and revolving credit facilities.
+In the case of our revolving credit facilities, any amounts drawn under such facilities may be declared to be immediately due and payable by the relevant lender, who may also terminate its obligation to provide loans under such agreements.
+In the case of our line of credit, if we have previously drawn any amount under its terms, then, such amounts shall be immediately due and payable by the relevant lender.
 If our outstanding indebtedness becomes immediately due and payable and we do not have sufficient cash on hand to pay all amounts due, we could be required to sell assets, to refinance all or a portion of our indebtedness or to obtain additional financing.
 Refinancing may not be possible and additional financing may not be available on commercially acceptable terms, or at all.

 Uncertainty relating to the calculation of LIBOR and other reference rates and their potential discontinuance may materially adversely affect the value of our indebtedness and as a result our business, results of operations, financial condition and prospects.

-As of December 31, 2018, we had no outstanding indebtedness tied to variable interest rates.
-However, we may take out loans in the future pursuant to our revolving credit facilities, some of which are tied to variable interest rates, primarily LIBOR.
+As of December 31, 2019, we had $2.5 million outstanding indebtedness with third parties pursuant to our revolving credit facilities, which are tied to LIBOR.
 In recent years, national and international regulators and law enforcement agencies have conducted investigations into a number of rates or indices, such as LIBOR, which are deemed to be “reference rates.”
 Actions by such regulators and law enforcement agencies may result in changes to the manner in which certain reference rates are determined, their discontinuance, or the establishment of alternative reference rates.
 In particular, on July 27, 2017, the Chief Executive of the U.K. Financial Conduct Authority (the “FCA”), which regulates LIBOR, announced that the FCA will no longer persuade or compel banks to submit rates for the calculation of LIBOR after 2021.
 Such announcement indicates that the continuation of LIBOR on the current basis cannot and will not be guaranteed after 2021.
 Notwithstanding the foregoing, it appears highly likely that LIBOR will be discontinued or modified by 2021.

 At this time, it is not possible to predict the effect that these developments, any discontinuance, modification or other reforms to LIBOR or any other reference rate, or the establishment of alternative reference rates may have on LIBOR, other benchmarks or floating rate debt securities, including the floating rate notes.
 Uncertainty as to the nature of such potential discontinuance, modification, alternative reference rates or other reforms may materially adversely affect the value of certain of our credit agreements that are tied to LIBOR.
 Furthermore, the use of alternative reference rates or other reforms could cause the interest rate calculated for such indebtedness to be materially different than expected.
 Any of the foregoing could have a material adverse effect on our business, results of operations, financial condition and prospects.